Fund for Children, Youth, and Families

 Fields of work: Vocational & Trade Education College Success / Persistence Teacher Development & Training After School /Summer Educational Programs Parental Involvement in Education Career/College Preparation Homelessness Services Education - K through 12 Education - Preschool / Early Learning Child Foster Care & Adoption Services Academic Success & Enrichment Show all

 Funding uses: General Operating Expense, Education / Outreach, Project / Program

 Location of project: District of Columbia, Maryland, Virginia, Counties in Maryland: Charles County, Frederick County, Howard County, Montgomery County, Prince George's County, Counties in Virginia: Alexandria city, Arlington County, Fairfax County, Falls Church city, Loudoun County, Manassas Park city, Prince William County Show all

-Location of residency: District of Columbia, Maryland, Virginia, Counties in Maryland: Charles County, Frederick County, Howard County, Montgomery County, Prince George's County, Counties in Virginia: Alexandria city, Arlington County, Fairfax County, Falls Church city, Loudoun County, Manassas Park city, Prince William County Show allView website Save Need help writing this grant?
+Location of residency: District of Columbia, Maryland, Virginia, Counties in Maryland: Charles County, Frederick County, Howard County, Montgomery County, Prince George's County, Counties in Virginia: Alexandria city, Arlington County, Fairfax County, Falls Church city, Loudoun County, Manassas Park city, Prince William County Show allView website Save

 About this funder: